 Christmas stocking knitting patterns – Olga Prinku’s expert tips

-I love the festive season and the opportunity it creates to roll up your sleeves, start making and decorate the house.
+I love the festive season and the opportunity it creates to roll up your sleeves, start making and decorate the house and the Christmas tree.
 One of the first things I ever made was a Christmas stocking, when my son was two.
 I’ve made a bunch of stockings ever since, and not just for friends and family.
 Here’s what I think makes the perfect Christmas stocking knitting patterns:

 how to knit a christmas stocking - love this chunky stripy nordic style stocking in red and white stripes with personalised name tag in leather to add to the top edge.
 Click through for expert tips and links to the perfect knitting pattern #knitting #christmas #stocking #decorations #holiday #craft #tutorial #DIY #knittingpattern #frombritainwithlove